AirshipCMS/Docs/14-Page-Templates.md

 ## Page Templates in your local directory
 Whenever you create a page, the corresponding page template can be generated in the CMS and downloaded, or manually created in your local project directory.

-Using either creation method, the page template needs to end up in the `/compartments/templates/` directory.
+Using either creation method, the page template is saved in the `/compartments/templates/` directory.
 Here is an example of a local project directory with a `root` page:
 ```
 compartments
 └── templates
     └── root.html
 ```

 ## Setting a Page Template in Airship CMS